emilsw/ew/ecommerce-optimization-tips.md

 ---

 #Make your ecommerce store better at making money#
-##Last month, there were plenty of people that almost bought from you but they didn’t.##
+##Last month, there were plenty of people that almost bought from you but they didn’t##

 They were distracted, confused or just plain frustrated with the whole buying experience.